Novo Isioro

 Novo Isioro (born on 9 February) is a Nigerian visual communication strategist and photographer.
 Between 2015 and 2019, Novo was Nigeria's Presidential Documentary Photographer in the Office of the Vice President Yemi Osinbajo, SAN.
 She was the first female to hold this position.
 She combined this with her role as Special Assistant on Visual Communication.

 In 2018, Novo founded ANISZA Foundation and Gallery, and serves as its curator.
 ANISZA is focused on educating secondary school students Nigeria's history using photography to illustrate its trajectory to advance the cause of peace and unity in Nigeria.

-Early life and education
+Career

-Novo Isioro was born in Ogba, Lagos, and raised in a middle-class family.
-She landed her first job at age 17 just after her high school education and at age 25 she became the CEO of NOVOIMAGES (a photography and image management company located in Lagos, Nigeria).
-Novo is the only daughter of Dennis Isioro, who is from Isoko-North, Delta State and Juliana Adesuwa Isioro, from Edo State with two older siblings.
-Her father who fondly calls her ‘Novo’ was an Engineer and her mother a farm produce businesswoman.
+Novo started her career at the age of 17 just after her high school education and at age 25 she became the CEO of NOVOIMAGES (a photography and image management company located in Lagos, Nigeria).

-In 2003, she earned her high school certificate from Shepherdhill Baptist Girls High School in Obanikoro, Lagos and a Higher National Diploma in Bilingual, Office Technology & Management from Yaba College of Technology with an upper credit in 2010.
-She earned a certificate in public relations from Nigeria Institute of Public Relations in 2009 while studying for her higher national diploma.
-She served for the one-year mandatory National Youth Service Corps in 2011 teaching French at Amuobia Secondary School, Awka South, Anambara State.
-In 2016 she was awarded a scholarship to study Entrepreneurial Management at the Enterprise Development Centre (LBS) of the Pan Atlantic University.
+Novo advanced her photography career in 2012 shortly after her compulsory one-year National Youth Service Corps service.
+She participated in several photography workshops and master-classes around the world.